jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

 experience.
 When trying to do any task in an exercise, please let us know if something was not intuitive, or what surprised you.

 - Introduction to JupyterLab (slides)

 - FAQ:
   - Why JupyterLab?
   - Can you get Lab and notebook at the same time: YES
   - No difference in file format; Notebooks files are the same

-### Tour of User Interface (Jason, 1:55, 20 min)
+### Tour of User Interface (Jason, 1:50, 20 min)
 - Following outline from https://github.com/jupyterlab/jupyterlab-demo/tree/master/narrative or https://gist.github.com/jasongrout/3039b5909734b1abf4544a8df68a8ace

+### Installation and Exercise 1 (Matthias, 2:20, 30 min)

+Look into the Exercise 1 folder, and follow the instruction in `Exercise-1.md`

-### Notebook differences (Matthias, 2:15, 10 min)
+### Notebook differences (Matthias, 2:50, 10 min)

 1. Arranging tabs through dragging
 2. How to author markdown and equations
 3. Collapsible cells
-  4. drag cells, inside notebook and between views of files.
+4. Drag cells, inside notebook and between views of files.
 5. Enable scrolling on outputs
-  6. creating new view of outputs
+6. Creating new view of outputs
-  7. javascript rendering restrictions (removed in the next beta)
+7. Javascript rendering restrictions (removed in the next beta)

-###  Exercise 1 (Matthias, 2:25, 20 min)

-Look into the Exercise 1 folder, and follow the instruction in `Exercise-1.md`

 ### BREAK + QA 3:00 (15 min)